 1 Reusable water bottle

 There are a million options for reusable water bottles for kids now.
-Target has so many to choose from.
+Amazon has so many to choose from.
 It’s great for their lunch and can also act as an ice pack if you add lots of ice.

 2 Freezer packs